Provisioning a Resource

 and apply

 field.
-This is a collection of references to kubernetes secrets that hold the values.
+This field comprises a collection of references to Kubernetes secrets that store the actual values of these sensitive variables.

 An example for an RDS module can be